 "When you least feel like you can afford to take a break is when you most need one." ~ Janet Barclay

-Advice 2: Regular self-care is important for overall wellness of life.
+Advice 2: Regular self-care is important for the overall wellness of life.
 Remember a time when you were so busy.
-Day in and day out you don’t have a second to sit and rest.
+Day in and day out you don't have a second to sit and rest.
 How did you feel?
 Were you able to take care of everything effectively?
-It’s difficult to sustain overall good health when you are not giving from a full cup.
+It's difficult to sustain overall good health when you are not giving from a full cup.
 So, being proactive and scheduling time for yourself is best and will help you withstand those busy days.

 "Take time every week to schedule something (a walk, a beauty treatment, gardening) anything that's just for you.
 It will help you fill your happiness bucket." ~ Diane Quintana

 "Set aside time each day to nourish yourself through mindfulness meditation.
 It's an opportunity and a gift to be by yourself and with yourself fully.
 It's time for experiencing some positive energy and to open to the sources of strength, wisdom, and healing within you." ~ Linda Samuels

 "Listen to yourself.
 Your body and mind send you messages about needing peace, rest, food, water, etc. We rationalize those away but instead should yield to them." ~ Seana Turner